-Table 3.1 shows the mean value of the experiment on small datasets for the embedding of size 200.
+Table 3.1 shows the mean value of the experiment with its deviations on small datasets for the embedding of size 200.
 The Hit@10 standard deviation for MEKER is 0.0034 for the FB15k237 dataset and 0.0026 for the WNRR18 dataset.
-Due to space constraints, the table with deviations from all experiments, comparable to Table 3.1, is in Table 3.2.

-The best score belongs to QuatE [Zhang et al., 2019] model due to its highly expressive 4-dimensional representations.
+The best score belongs to the QuatE [Zhang et al., 2019] model due to its highly expressive 4-dimensional representations.
 Among the remaining approaches, MEKER outperforms its contestants' over all metrics except for the Hit@10 - Tucker model surpasses MEKER for Fb15k237, ComplEX by LibKGE for WNRR18.
-In general, MEKER shows decent results comparable to strong baselines of Zhang et al. [2019], Balazevic et al. [2019].
-It is also worth noting that MEKER significantly improves MRR and Hit@1 metrics on freebase datasets, whereas on word sense, according to data, it has been enhanced in Hit@10.
+In general, MEKER shows decent results comparable to the strong baselines of Zhang et al. [2019], Balazevic et al. [2019].
+It is also worth noting that MEKER significantly improves the MRR and Hit@1 metrics on Freebase datasets, while on the word sense, according to the data, it has been enhanced in Hit@10.